vrieraba/productivity-tool/README.md

 # Productivity Tool

-Productivity tool provides you interactive graphs and useful information, letting you easily follow and monitor the performance of your team.
+Productivity tool provides you with interactive graphs and useful information, letting you easily follow and monitor the performance of your team.

 ## Events